 Member Cooperation: By enrolling in this plan, you agree to cooperate with our COB program.
-This includes providing us with information about any other health coverage you have at the time you enroll, or later if you become eligible for other health benefits after you enroll.
-We may ask you for information, and may disclose information, for purposes of: our COB program; enrollment; and eligibility.
+This includes providing us or the Health Connector with information about any other health coverage you have at the time you enroll, or later if you become eligible for other health benefits after you enroll.
+The Health Connector or w e may ask you for information, and may disclose information, for purposes of: our COB program; enrollment; and eligibility.